Central Florida Zoo and Botanical Gardens: Events

 The Zoo hosts several annual events, including ZOO Boo Bash and Hippity Hop Adventure.
 Brews Around the Zoo, a 21 & up only event occurs yearly in the spring.
 In 2019, the Inaugural Asian Lantern Festival: Into the Wild, was held at the Central Florida Zoo.
 In partnership with Tianyu Arts & Culture, 35 hand crafted illuminated lantern elements transformed the Zoo and more than 38,000 guests took part in the event.

 Conservation

 The Central Florida Zoo has teamed up with The Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute (FWC/FWRI) and the Florida Museum of Natural History to monitor the state's 68 species of amphibians and help save the 16 species considered to be at greatest risk due to habitat loss, invasive species, climate change, and new wildlife diseases.
-The Zoo also participates in several AZA Species Survival Plans (SSP), including those for the cheetah, ruffed lemur, Amur leopard, guenon, spider monkey, cotton-top tamarin, rock iguana, and clouded leopard.
+The Zoo also participates in several AZA Species Survival Plans (SSP), including those for the Asian elephant, cheetah, ruffed lemur, Amur leopard, guenon, spider monkey, cotton-top tamarin, rock iguana, and clouded leopard.

 The Zoo also operates an offsite conservation center, the Orianne Center for Indigo Conservation.
 This facility helps to breed and release eastern indigo snakes into the wild where they have disappeared.